aim-uofa/FreeCustom/README.md

 ## 📧 Contact

-If you have any comments or questions, please open a new issue or feel free to contact [Ganggui Ding](https://dingangui.github.io) or mail to <dingangui@zju.edu.cn>.
+If you have any technical comments or questions, please open a new issue or feel free to contact [Ganggui Ding](https://dingangui.github.io)